-It is a guiding principle of our school that children with SEND are valued and their needs are recognised and met through a varied and flexible provision, which begins with Quality First teaching.
+It is a guiding principle of our school that children with SEND are valued and their needs are recognised and met through a varied and flexible provision, which begins with High Quality teaching.

 We believe that every person should be treated equally and with respect.
 As long as the school is the best place to meet the needs of an individual, he/she will be admitted and every care will be taken to ensure appropriate access to the full curriculum.
 However, a small number of students have a more personalised curriculum to match their individual needs and abilities.
 This may include additional literacy and numeracy support, intervention groups, the number of subjects studied and additional out of class support.

 All staff and adults are aware of those children who need additional support for any reason and are provided with suggested strategies for how our children with SEND can best be supported in lessons.
 Work is carefully differentiated as appropriate by the subject/class teacher to meet the students’ needs, ensuring progress.
 Due to highly focused support by our SEND team and an understanding of specific needs, we endeavour to give students the very best possible chance to maximise their potential and raise their self-esteem.

 As far as is practicably possible the physical needs of every student will be catered for.
 The school provides accessible toilet facilities for students and adults.
 Any student with a disability that may make movement around the building more difficult will be fully supported, with plans put in place to facilitate their access around the building.
 A risk assessment will be undertaken if required.
 Specific equipment and resources for HI and VI students will be provided if necessary.
 For further information, please refer to our Accessibility Plan and Admissions Policy.